 Among other positions, Gabrielle is an Honorary President of the Swiss Arbitration Association (ASA) and was ASA President from 2001 to 2005.
-She is also a member of ICCA’s Governing Board, the HKIAC Advisory Board, the President of FIAA and a former member of the ICC Court, LCIA Court, and AAA Board.
-She was a member of the Swiss delegation to the UNCITRAL Working Group II on transparency in investment arbitration and to the UNCITRAL Commission (2010 – 2013).
-She has also co-authored a report on the reform of investor-state arbitration, for which she co-authored the CIDS report.
+She is also a member of ICCA’s Governing Board, a founder and the President of the Advisory Board of FIAA, and a former member of the ICC Court, LCIA Court, and AAA Board.
+She was and is a member of the Swiss delegation to the UNCITRAL Working Group II on transparency, and of Working Group III on the reform of investor-state arbitration, for which she co-authored the CIDS report.

 Formerly, Gabrielle was assistant professor (private international law), University of Geneva Law School, (1993-1997); partner of Schellenberg Wittmer (1996-2007), and partner (1985-1995) and associate (1981-1985) of Baker & McKenzie, Geneva and New York.
 After studies at the University of Geneva (law degree 1974) and a doctorate from the University of Basle (1979), she was admitted to the Geneva Bar (1976) and New York State Bar (1982).